FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Extended Profiles

 There is a known relation between the presence of satellites and the abundance of \HI\ in the CGM, related both to merger events and the tidal stripping of satellite material \citep{hani18,saeedzadeh23,roy24}.
 Fig.~\ref{fig:classification_quantification} displays this correlation for the FOGGIE halos, showing the relative abundance of \HI\ in their CGMs versus the satellite mass within 2$R_{\rm vir}$, normalized to the main halo virial mass.
 The six halos considered in this study occupy a continuous distribution along this relation.
-For the remainder of this study, we will divide these systems into two distinct categories based on their position on this relation: halos that are \LessActive\ with \HI\ and halos that are \MoreActive\ with \HI.
+At times, we will present these systems in two categories based on their position on this relation: halos that are \LessActive\ with \HI\ and halos that are \MoreActive\ with \HI, however, we emphasize that they lie on a continuum.
 Importantly, this environmental classification corresponds to various properties of the disk.
 This is evident in Fig.~\ref{fig:hi_projections}, which shows face-on and edge-on \HI\ column density projections for the six halos.
+In all subsequent figures, halos will be presented in order from \textit{Least populated} to \textit{Most populated}

+The three \LessActive\ halos are comprised of those on the bottom left of the relation in Fig.~\ref{fig:classification_quantification}, including Tempest, Maelstrom, and Blizzard.
+These systems have relatively little dense material in their CGM, form thin, coherently rotating gaseous disks, and do not show the presence of polar rings at $z=0$, although both Blizzard and Tempest had polar rings during their evolution.
+Note, we identify the formation of a thin gaseous disk (or vertical disk settling) as a decrease in aspect ratio (height over radius) at a given radius \citep{hopkins23-DiskTransitions} (see Sec.~\ref{sec:disk_evolution}).